PMassicotte/cdom/README.md

 The spectral curve
 ------------------

-The `spectral_curve()` function generates the spectral curve using the slope of the linear regression between the natural log absorption spectrum and wavelengths over a sliding windows of 21 nm interval (default) at 1 nm resolution.
+The `spectral_curve()` function generates the spectral curve using the slope of the linear regression between the natural log absorption spectrum and wavelengths over a sliding window of 21 nm interval (default) at 1 nm resolution.
 See Loiselle et al. (2009) for detailed information.

 ``` r
 library(cdom)